plugorgau/plug-services/README.md

 ` ansible-playbook bootstrap.yml -u user -i bootstrap `

+Once the bootstrap playbook has completed, login as the glass management user ("glass") and check out plug-services and plug-services-secrets in the home directory.

 ### Performing a standard run:

 Once keys are in place, running the playbook is simple.
+On the new host, change directory to plug-services, then...

 ` ansible-playbook site.yml -i inventory `